seanstrom/Essays/importance-of-values.md

 lowercase = (a) -> a.toLowerCase()
 ```

-The `add`, `first`, and `lowercase` functions are very simple, they all take in the values they need and return a value.
-Since these functions are that simple, it's easy to compose them to build more functions.
+The `add`, `first`, and `lowercase` functions are simple, they take in their arguments and return a value.
+Because of this simplicity it's easy to compose them into more functions.

 ```coffeescript
 shrinkFirst = (a) -> lowercase (first a) abbreviate  = (a, b) -> add (shrinkFirst a), (shrinkFirst b)
 ```
+This is possible because our functions are following a simple pattern, they all take in values and returning a value.
+With this technique comes power, especially when we start creating our own values for the function composition.

-Here we've taken our simple functions and composed them into more functions.
-Composing functions is a simple technique, but the simplicity carries a great amount of power when you start using more meaningful values.
-For example if we were to create our own value in the system, then we can create functions that use the value as the contract between each other.
+For example, if we were to create our own value in the system, then we can create functions that use the value between each other.

 ```coffeescript
 person = (age, name) ->